 In 1978 Fairchild reconfigures the Channel F, removing the smoked plastic cover and controller storage slots, adding detachable controllers and holding clips for them on the rear of the device, and renames the console the Channel F System II… although in all other respects the system remains the same as the original.
 Fairchild launches this ‘new’ TV gaming system with an ad campaign featuring Mr. Television himself: Milton Berle, known to millions in the formative years of live TV comedy as Uncle Miltie.
 The next year Fairchild sells its consumer electronics division to oil field services company Shumberger, who promptly sell the Channel F division to Zircon International of Campbell, CA., themselves makers of digital watches.
 Utilizing revisions to the console’s design put in place just prior to the Channel F‘s shelving by Fairchild, such as detachable joysticks and other cosmetic changes, Zircon renames the system the Channel F System II and releases it in 1980 at a price tag of $99.95.
 In a nice gesture to owners of the original console, the price is only $69.95 if trading up from the first Channel F. The System II also sees release in the UK as the Grandstand, by a company called Adman.
 Zircon produces five more cartridges before the system drops off the market permanently in 1983, brining the total library for the Channel F to 25.
 This count doesn’t quite live up to the potentially unlimited catalog of games that programmable technology had promised.

 In 1983, Zircon markets the distinctive controllers separately from the console, as the Video Command joystick, useable with the Atari VCS, Commodore VIC-20 computer and other compatibles.
 Several variants featuring modifications to the design such as red rapid fire buttons and a round chrome ball at the top are also released.

 Channel F designer Gerald A. Lawson passes away on April 9, 2011, due to complications from diabetes, at the age of 70.
-The rest of the video game industry would build on the concepts he pioneered at Fairchild.
+The rest of the video game industry continues to build on the concepts he pioneered at Fairchild.